BACK

 Understanding Your Situation

-A “holdover tenant” is a tenant who stays in a property after their lease has expired.
-If a landlord continues to accept rental payments from this tenant, they can legally continue their occupancy without an explicit, legal contract (a lease) in place.
+A “holdover tenant” is a tenant who stays in a property after their lease term has expired.
+If a landlord continues to accept rental payments from holdover tenants, they can legally continue their occupancy without an explicit, legal contract (a lease) in place.
 Most landlords have a clause in their lease agreement that handles this situation to avoid the legally ambiguous holdover tenancy.
-Some automatically renew the lease for a full year, others switch their tenant to a month-to-month agreement.
+Some automatically renew the lease for a full year; others switch their tenant to a periodic tenancy with a month-to-month agreement.

-Accepting rent from a holdover tenant without a formal agreement in place can quickly turn into a messy situation.
-State laws vary, but you may complicate or limit your legal recourse to remove them by taking a payment.
+Holdover tenants will often continue to pay rent to avoid moving out after receiving a notice of termination.
+However, accepting rent payments from a holdover tenant after the lease period has expired without a formal agreement in place can quickly turn into a messy situation.
+State laws vary, but you may complicate or limit your legal recourse to remove them by trying to accept rent payments.
 For this reason, we strongly advise against it.
-If you do decide to accept a payment from your holdover tenant, their occupancy will fall into one of two categories:
+If you do decide to accept further rent payments from your holdover tenant, their occupancy will fall into one of two categories:

 Tenancy at Will